lalvarezmat/EpiInvert/README.md

 2021](https://www.pnas.org/doi/10.1073/pnas.2105112118) and [Biology,
 2022](https://www.mdpi.com/2079-7737/11/4/540).
 EpiInvert also corrects the administrative weekly bias in the daily registration of cases and the bias introduced by the festive days.
+EpiInvert can manage daily incidence data and weekly aggregated incidence data where every week a single data is communicated with the accumulated incidence in the last 7 days.

 ## Vignettes